WMD-group/PDynA/README.md

 **2. LAMMPS trajectory**

-The second example is a larger LAMMPS trajectory (20,000 atoms), covering more functions in **PDynA**.
+The second example is a larger LAMMPS trajectory (about 20,000 atoms), covering more functions in **PDynA**.

 Copy all the files under `examples/lammps` to your working directory, unzip `lammps_example_mapbbr3.out.gz` and run the script `example_lammps.py`.